-Stockport NHS Foundation Trust has appointed a 'Guardian' who will oversee disclosures of patient information with particular attention being paid to extraordinary disclosures (those which are not routine).
+Stockport NHS Foundation Trust has appointed a 'Guardian' who will oversee disclosures of patient information with particular attention being paid to extraordinary disclosures (those which are not routine and without consent).
 This person will be known as the Caldicott Guardian and will oversee the guidance in the Caldicott Guardian Manual and NHS Code of Confidentiality.